xtianbetz/new-machine-quick-setup-guide/README.md

 # Add user to dialout group to allow use of serial ports

+Let your user use serial ports like /dev/ttyUSB0

     sudo su
     grep -E '^dialout:' /usr/lib/group >> /etc/group
-    usermod -aG dialout x
+    usermod -aG dialout yourusername

 # Toolbox Notes

 The toolbox is a container you can use for install random stuff without using rpm-ostree and rebooting.

-The following command will allow making this document within toolbox:
+For example the following command will allow making this document within a toolbox:

     toolbox enter
     sudo dnf install fuse fuse-libs rubygem-asciidoctor make pandoc